pocl/pocl/doc/sphinx/source/almaif.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this role, the OpenASIP core is used as a small control processor.
-In principle, any soft processor could be used, but we choose to use OpenASIP for familiarity.
+In principle, any soft processor could be used, but we chose to use OpenASIP for familiarity.
-Replacing this component with a RISC-V processor would be a very reasonable future change.
+Replacing this component with a simpler RISC-V processor would be a very reasonable future change.

-The command processor does not execute the kernel computation, instead offloading it to an external accelerator.
+The command processor does not execute the kernel computation, but just controls external accelerator that perform the kernel's functionality.
 Since the built-in kernel functionality is fixed, the kernel firmware can also be fixed.
 The firmware configures external accelerators (and DMA units), and then waits for their execution to complete.
 Once done, it will mark the packet as completed.